-In this blog series, we’ll explore the concepts that make up the CDM Semantic Data Lake.
+In this blog series, we’ll explore the concepts that make up the Semantic Data Lake.
 We’ll begin with an introduction to Hadoop – what is it and why was it developed?

 Techniques traditionally applied when mastering complicated organizational reference data such as customers often require centralization to enforce standardization.
 Time to construct and maintain these solutions diminishes organizational responsiveness in many large organizations, because building large scale data warehouses or message integration solutions requires enormous investments in resources and patience to yield value.
 Alternatives were needed — spurred by the growth in the digital economy, agility and flexibility have become critical success factors to enabling digital transformation initiatives.